flaghunters/Extra-Flags-for-4chan/php/README.md

 The gloss layers that should be used when making flags.

 ## Python scripts

-This folder also contains some python utilities that should help managing the repository.
+This folder also contains other python utilities that should help managing the repository.

 Each of them can be called with the `--help` argument to know the options.